oicana/.github/profile/README.md

-Oicana is a work in progress toolset for PDF templating using [Typst].
+Oicana is a toolset for PDF templating using [Typst].

 Features:
 * Every Oicana template is a valid [Typst] project.
 This means you can, for example, work on the template using the [Typst web app].